 2. Language Development

 Studies indicate that the use of signs has long-term benefits for the development and success of a child’s language and vocabulary learning and usage.
-If you want your child to talk, you need to talk to them, read to them, sing to them.
+If you want your child to talk, you need to speak to them, read to them, sing to them.
 Signing lets them participate in the two-way exchange of language before their little mouths can form words.

 3. Reduction of Frustration